sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

    * Use a single event to publish repeatedly.
    * Set M = <Max cache size> + 10.
    * Add a pause of 10ms between two publish to *ensure* that indeed every event is received and any drop is done by eventd *only*.
-2) Start the receiver tool with a timeout and no o/p file.
+2) Start the receiver tool with a receive-timeout and no o/p file.
 The file writing could become a blocker, otherwise.
 4) Wait for tool to exit via receive timeout.
 5) If tool would not exit after N seconds (need to assess N), send SIGHUP to receiver.
 6) Check the receiver tool o/p to be M'